 B, L, D

 You will start early and trek to the Tengboche today.
 The EBC Trekking trail begins with a gentle uphill ascent that offers wide views of Everest, Ama Dablam, Nuptse, and Lhotse.
 After an hour of gently rising, the trail starts to descend through the forests of rhododendrons and conifers.
 En route, you will pass by several small villages, mani walls, and chortens.
 The trail becomes gentle and flat to the Kyangjuma village at an elevation of 3,550 m.
 You will also cross suspension bridges over small streams.
-The beautiful views of the surroundings offer an excellent setting for capturing incredible photos.
+The beautiful surroundings offer an excellent setting for capturing incredible photos.

 Tengboche to Dingboche trek